Llama-Logic/TS4-Modders-Reference/src/content/docs/about/contribution-guidelines.md

 ### If you're submitting through GitHub

 Please use markdown and the guidelines above.
-If you have any doubts, please refer to the rest of the website for more examples, or contact amethyst lilac.
+If you have any doubts, please refer to the rest of the website for more examples, or contact amethyst lilac or Jimantha through Discord.

 <!--Note: If other modders want to be reached out for solving these questions, let me know!-->